Pseudo-Dirac Neutrinos and Relic Neutrino Matter Effect on the High-energy Neutrino Flavor Composition: Introduction

 The recent identification of a few point sources for astrophysical neutrinos~\cite{IceCube:2022der} allowed us to set the first IceCube limits on the pseudo-Dirac neutrino hypothesis in the $\delta m^2_i\in [10^{-21},10^{-16}]~{\rm eV}^2$ range~\cite{Carloni:2022cqz}; see also Refs.~\cite{Rink:2022nvw, Dixit:2024ldv} for related analyses.
 However, these studies only used the IceCube track-like sample (mostly involving muon neutrinos, with a small fraction coming from tau-induced tracks), and hence, were insensitive to the full neutrino flavor information.
 This is justifiable because the track events have excellent angular resolution of $\lesssim 0.2^{\circ}$~\cite{IceCube:2013uto} and are therefore ideal for point source identification~\cite{IceCube:2021xar}, unlike the cascade events which have a poor angular resolution of $\sim 10^\circ$--$15^\circ$ at IceCube~\cite{IceCube:2017der}.
 The cascade resolution will significantly improve up to $1.5^\circ$ at KM3NeT~\cite{KM3Net:2016zxf} with their current high-energy cascade reconstruction algorithm, and even sub-degree resolution can be achieved with better reconstruction algorithms using the timing information and elongation emission profile of cascades~\cite{vanEeden:2021zzv}.

 In this paper, we study how including the cascade events can give us additional information on the pseudo-Dirac neutrino hypothesis.
 In particular, we show that the flavor ratio measurements of high-energy neutrinos, from either diffuse or point sources, would be affected in the presence of pseudo-Dirac neutrinos, except for the special case when all three active-sterile mass splittings are exactly the same.
-Given the fact that the flavor ratio measurements are expected to improve significantly~\cite{Song:2020nfh} with the next-generation neutrino telescopes, such as IceCube-Gen 2~\cite{IceCube-Gen2:2020qha}, KM3NeT~\cite{KM3Net:2016zxf}, Baikal-GVD~\cite{Allakhverdyan:2021vkk}, P-ONE~\cite{P-ONE:2020ljt}, TRIDENT~\cite{Ye:2022vbk}, TAMBO~\cite{Thompson:2023pnl}, Trinity~\cite{Otte:2019aaf} and RET~\cite{RadarEchoTelescope:2021czz}, they will provide an unprecedented opportunity to test the pseudo-Dirac neutrino hypothesis.
+Given the fact that the flavor ratio measurements are expected to improve significantly~\cite{Song:2020nfh} with KM3NeT~\cite{KM3Net:2016zxf} and Baikal-GVD~\cite{Allakhverdyan:2021vkk} currently under construction, and with the proposed next-generation neutrino telescopes, such as IceCube-Gen 2~\cite{IceCube-Gen2:2020qha}, P-ONE~\cite{P-ONE:2020ljt}, NEON~\cite{Zhang:2024slv}, HUNT~\cite{Huang:2023mzt}, TRIDENT~\cite{Ye:2022vbk}, TAMBO~\cite{Thompson:2023pnl}, Trinity~\cite{Otte:2019aaf} and RET~\cite{RadarEchoTelescope:2021czz}, they will provide an unprecedented opportunity to test the pseudo-Dirac neutrino hypothesis.